 AUMA members passed a resolution at the 2015 Convention requesting the provincial government to develop a strategy that provides urban municipalities with increased involvement in the planning for an announcement of new school sites.
 An improved engagement strategy would allow municipalities to prepare for the requirements of new school developments such as road access infrastructure, and also assist the province in effectively siting schools so that they can be developed in a timely manner that does not burden local taxpayers.

+Intermunicipal cooperation and collaboration is a principle theme of the recent MGA amendments.
+All municipalities that are not members of a regional growth board must adopt an Intermunicipal Collaboration Framework to address the delivery of services and an intermunicipal development plan to address land use, servicing and development in areas of common interest.
+AUMA has developed an Intermunicipal Collaboration Framework Workbook to assist municipalities in meeting this requirement, which is available on the AUMA MGA Change Management Resources website.
 When preparing a municipal development plan, the municipality must notify adjacent municipalities of the preparation of the plan and provide opportunities for those municipalities to make suggestions and comments.
 Similar requirements apply if an area structure plan is being prepared for lands that are adjacent to another municipality.
-Municipal development plans must address the coordination of land use, future growth patterns, transportation systems, and other infrastructure with adjacent municipalities.
 Subdivision applications affecting land that is adjacent to another municipality must be referred to that municipality unless otherwise provided for in a municipal development plan or intermunicipal development plan.
-The Principles and Criteria for Off Site Levies Regulation provides that where necessary and practicable, the municipality is to coordinate infrastructure provisions and services with neighbouring municipalities.

 Many municipalities have established joint committees or agreements with neighbouring municipalities.
 These may be related to shared services such as fire protection or recreation, or they may be of a more general nature relating the simple exchange of information and maintenance of good working relations.